timescale/pgai/DEVELOPMENT.md

 This command copies the sources from the repo directory on the bind mount to the postgres extensions directory.

-## Setup a virtual developer environment
+## Setup a virtual pgai environment

 Best practice is to setup your developer environment in Docker.
 However, to install pgai in a virtual Ubunto environment.